konekoya/Bible/README.md

 - better UI and how to select/change between chapters
 - zen reading mode
 - chapter field(select) should reflect the current chapter even when user has changed the chapter
+- if needed, loading graphic
+- fix classlist error when exit the black screen mode